She can still feel that final hug.

 She opens the medicine cabinet and takes out a razor blade.
 She picks up the framed pictures and kisses each one, tears running down her cheeks.
 Then she turns the pictures away from the tub to face the wall at the back of the sink.

-She shuts off the water, slides into the tub, and carefully cuts open the veins running from her wrist up to her forearm.
+She shuts off the water, slides into the tub, and carefully cuts open the veins running from her wrist to her forearm.
 She does this on each arm.
 Then she drops the razor in the tub and feels it slide along the side of her hip before resting underneath her left buttock.

 She takes a deep breath and then closes her eyes.